yolken/yolken-blog/site/_posts/2024-03-03-end-of-airplanedev.md

 To me and others, it seemed like the CEO was tired of the startup grind and simply giving up.
 Ever since his fellow co-founder quit, he’d been running both the technical and go-to-market sides of the company, and it was clearly very draining.
-We felt that he wanted an easier life and a lower risk payday, and this kind of deal was the best way to achieve that.
+We felt that he wanted a less stressful position with a lower risk payday, and this kind of deal was the best way to achieve that.

 ## Final thoughts